Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems

 \subsection{Implications}

-\textbf{Ethical Implications.} Automating fact-checking is a promising solution to cope with the increasing online misinformation.
-Also, recent advances made AI-generated disinformation a prominent and practical threat~\cite{link15_deepfakes}.
-Detecting generated text based on stylistic differences has been shown to have limited success~\cite{schusterlimitations}, and distributional features might not be sustainable when generation technologies inevitably evolve~\cite{tan2020detecting,ippolito-etal-2020-automatic}.
-Thus, fact-checking was also considered an encouraging sustainable direction to semantically detect generated text~\cite{zellers2019defending}.
-Due to these reasons, our goals are to 1) investigate if automated manipulation of evidence is possible, 2) test fact-checking models to reveal their possible limitations, and avoid post-deployment discovery~\cite{link17_chatbot}, and 3) highlight the urgent need for defenses that model adversarial interventions in their designs.
-We emphasize that most of the studied attacks are based on already publicly available models, and some do not need any extra fine-tuning.
-Moreover, we work on a dataset where the claims are generally not designed to be sensitive in nature, limiting any potential abuse.
+\textbf{Ethical Considerations.} We emphasize that most of the studied attacks are based on already publicly available models, and some do not need any extra fine-tuning.
+Moreover, we work on a dataset containing claims that are generally not designed to be sensitive in nature, limiting any potential abuse.

-\textbf{Wikipedia as a (Relatively) Credible Source.} While Wikipedia can be publicly edited, it is subject to administration to remove factually wrong or biased content~\cite{link19_wiki,recasens2013linguistic}, giving it a relative consensus of credibility compared to other online sources and making it highly read~\cite{rosenzweig2006can}, even among fact-checkers~\cite{wineburg2019lateral}.
-Adversaries can exploit this wide trust to pass in disinformation or wipe traces of facts.
-While the Wikipedia community tirelessly resists disinformation~\cite{link11_wired}, this is not free of flaws (e.g., the Croatian Wikipedia incident~\cite{link10_wikipedia_croatia}).
-We hypothesize that some of our attacks (e.g., the context-preserving ones) can be stealthy even under administration.
-However, it can be complex to measure their potency and detection resistance in an ethically confined manner and without actual edits.